Movable Antennas for Wireless Communication: Opportunities and Challenges: Architecture and Channel Characterization

 For MA systems, a fundamental problem is to develop a general model that characterizes the channel response between Tx-side and Rx-side MAs located at different positions in their respective regions.
 Since the distance between the Tx and Rx is practically much longer than the size of MA's moving region, the far-field channel condition holds at both the Tx and Rx sides.
 Under this condition, the uniform plane wave model can be used to characterize the response of each channel path between the Tx and Rx.
 In particular, the angle of departure (AoD), the angle of arrival (AoA), and the amplitude of the complex coefficient associated with each channel path between the Tx and Rx can be assumed to be constant over their residing regions, regardless of the positions of the MAs therein \cite{zhu2022MAmodel}.
 However, the phase of each path coefficient can vary rapidly with antenna position due to the change in signal propagation distance with respect to the signal wavelength.
 From the above, it can be inferred that the multi-path channel characterization between the residing regions of Tx and Rx only relies on the parameters of different channel paths, which do not scale with the region sizes.
 This fact will be exploited later for efficient CSI acquisition for MAs.

 Next, we illustrate the channel response in the Rx region as an example, where the position of Tx's antenna is assumed to be fixed.
 As illustrated in Fig. \ref{fig:channel}, two plane waves arriving from different channel paths with distinct AoAs combine in the Rx region.
 The two waves are constructively superimposed at positions (marked by red circles) where they share the same phase, leading to the maximum channel power gain.
 Conversely, in positions where the two waves have opposite phases (marked by green circles), the coefficients of the two channel paths cancel each other, resulting in the minimum channel power gain.
-Due to the distinct wavefront directions, the phases of the two plane waves have different periodic variation patterns over the region, which cause the channel gain varying with the antenna position.
+Due to the distinct wavefront directions, the phases of the two plane waves have different periodic variation patterns over the region, which cause the channel gain to vary with the antenna position.
 Fig. \ref{fig:channel} also shows the channel power gain of two unit-power channel paths in a square Rx region.
 As can be observed, the channel power gain exhibits a periodic variation, which depends on the AoA difference of the two channel paths.
 Moreover, the gap between the maximum and minimum channel power gains can be substantial (over 40 dB in this example) in a small region with size of only several wavelengths.
 As the number of channel paths increases, the channel gain variation becomes more pronounced in the spatial region, while its periodic behavior becomes less explicit because of the intricate superposition of more channel paths' coefficients.
 For the case of 4 unit-power channel paths with different AoAs shown in Fig. \ref{fig:channel}, it can be observed that the channel power gain exhibits considerable variation in the spatial region, even if the antenna moves within a sub-wavelength scale.
-Furthermore, deep fading occurs at numerous locations, implying that relocating the antenna away from these locations can lead to significant enhancement of the communication performance.